Troika (driving): Overview

 The term "troika" is sometimes used to refer to any three-horse team harnessed abreast, regardless of harness style or what horse-drawn vehicle is used.

-At full speed a troika can reach 45–50 km/h, which was a very high speed on land for vehicles in the 17th–19th centuries, making the troika closely associated with the fast ride.
+At full speed a troika can reach 45–50 km/h, which was a very high land speed for vehicles in the 17th–19th centuries, making the troika closely associated with a fast ride.

-The troika was developed in Russia during the 17th century, first being used for speedy delivering of mail and then having become common by the late 18th century.
-It was used for travelling in stages where teams of tired horses could be exchanged for fresh animals to transport loads over long distances.
+The troika was developed in Russia during the 17th century, first being used for speedy mail delivery, and then becoming common by the late 18th century.
+It was used for travelling in stages, where teams of tired horses could be exchanged for fresh animals to transport loads over long distances.
 Prior to this time, only groups of three or more people could use three horses, and a single person or two people had the right to only drive a single horse or a pair.

 During the Russian Empire, the upper classes would use a troika driven by a livery-clad postilion.
 Decorated troikas were popular in major religious celebrations and weddings.